Families under Siege: A Left Defense of the Nuclear Family

 Families are notoriously difficult to provide for, which is a gendered responsibility that leads to men either abjectly failing, or engaging in exploitative practices and crime.
 A Federal Job Guarantee addresses the family responsibility for provision and protection.
 Families are notoriously difficult to clean and sustain, which is a gendered responsibility that leads to women either abjectly failing, or engaging in exploitative practices to mitigate the burden.
 Universal Childcare and subsidized domestic workers addresses the family responsibility to address uncreative household labor.
 None of this.
 Not the division of labor nor the division of risk and responsibility has to be gendered.

 If the problem is the conservative, settler colonial culture where men are responsible for provision and protection and women are responsible for cleaning and childcare, then you are talking about an unjust family burden.
-A Federal Job Guarantee and state sponsored childcare and domestic workers addresses both issues much more equitably and efficiently than simply dividing the risk, responsibility and work equally among the genders of the family members involved.
-But if you lose the family as a unit of justice and institution of freedom and allow the tension to devolve and be recast as merely gender strife, the Left will never arrive at a satisfactory political solution.
+A Federal Job Guarantee and state sponsored childcare and domestic workers addresses both issues much more equitably and efficiently than simply dividing the near infinite risk, responsibility and work equally among the genders of the two adult family members involved.
+You don’t want gender equality over an unjust heap of risk and labor; rather, you want justice in the total amount of risk and labor any individual family has to take on.
+If you lose the family as a unit of justice and institution of freedom and allow the tension to devolve and be recast as merely gender strife, the Left will never arrive at a satisfactory political solution.

 Throw a little bit of cash on top, e.g., a $900 per child per month stipend, and you have an argument for a nuclear family.
 And if you get rid of the excess responsibility and labor, families can realize themselves as they should: a nuclear group emancipated from natural hierarchies and factors, deciding how to organize their intimate life, without the undo external coercion of extended family, financial pressures, or mess.